PradipT16/delta-demo/README.md

 # delta-demo
-Demo for Git and GitHub.
+Demo for Git and GitHub..
 Hi, I am changing/ adding some lines in this files.